Welcome back to University College Birmingham

 Enrolment

-When you have completed online registration, if you are an international student, you will also be required to upload your ID (see ID options below).
-You can do this via the UCB Portal, selecting the “Enrolment” option from the menu, then “Documents” – here you can click ‘Add file’ and upload your ID documents.
+When you have completed this confirmation, if you are an international student, you will also be required to upload your ID (see ID options below) and pay the required tuition fee amount for the next period(s) of your study.
+You can do this via the UCB Portal, selecting the 'Enrolment' option from the menu, then 'Documents' – here you can click 'Add file' and upload your ID documents.

 For all other students, once you return to campus, you will only need to swipe your ID card, and your enrolment will be automatically completed.